Our mission is to connect the Pyruvate Kinase Deficiency community through treatment support, increased social

 - Providing community informed advocacy of PK deficiency to key stakeholders

-Please join us on our journey to connect an already blooming community with the resources that will support the needs of everyone with Pyruvate Kinase Deficiency.
+Please join us on our journey to connect an already growing community.

 Board of Directors

 Becky Herzog / Patient & Caregiver Outreach Director,

 I’m a Montanan mom to sweet caring and strong 7 year old girl.
 She was diagnosed with PKD at 3 months old.
 Her PKD is on the more severe side.
 She is transfused every 3 weeks.
 I have had a great working relationship with my daughter’s medical team.
 I was a speaker on behalf of my daughter at the FDA, PKD Patient-Focused Drug Development Meeting in 2019, and am in multiple groups advocating for my daughter’s young voice.
 My main goal is to help new caregivers understand and communicate for their littles and educate people on PKD.

 I am UK based and having being diagnosed with PK deficiency at the age of four I have experienced a wide range of interventions over the years.
 I am passionate about advocating for the lived experience of people with PK deficiency and their carers.
 I am looking to help deliver the most effective use of both funding and knowledge to produce resources to help better understand the disease process and the impacts it has upon us all.
 I am really excited to take this first step in our international collaboration plans

 I’m a mom of three children from New Hampshire.
 My oldest child has PKD; my other two are both carriers of PKD.
 I am a member of the original PKD group on Yahoo and a founding member of the PKD Facebook group.
 I worked with the Facebook group members several years ago to create the original PK deficiency ribbon.
 I believe the knowledge we have together about our own successes and failures will help us all to better determine our PKD journeys and to develop care plans that help us reach our management goals.